Battle of Bad Axe: Context

 On August 3, 1832, the day after the battle, Indian Agent Street wrote to William Clark describing the scene at Bad Axe and the events that occurred there.
-He stated that most of the Sauk and Fox were shot in the water or drowned trying to cross the Mississippi to safety.
+He stated that most of the Sauk and Meskwaki were shot in the water or drowned trying to cross the Mississippi to safety.
 Major John Allen Wakefield published an account of the war in 1834, which included a description of the battle.
 His description characterized the killing of women and children as a mistake:

 Black Hawk's own account, though he was not present at the battle's second day, termed the incident a massacre.
 Later histories continued to assail the actions of the whites at Bad Axe.
 The 1887 Perry A. Armstrong book, The Sauks and the Black Hawk War, called Throckmorton's actions "inhuman and dastardly" and went on to call him a "second Nero or Calligula [sic]".
 In 1898, during events honoring the 66th anniversary of the battle, Reuben Gold Thwaites termed the fight a "massacre" during a speech at the battle site.
 He emphasized this theme again in a 1903 collection of essays.

 Modern-day historians have continued to characterize the battle as a wholesale massacre.
 Mark Grimsley, a history professor at Ohio State University, concluded in 2005, based on other modern accounts, that the Battle of Bad Axe would be better termed a massacre.
-Kerry A. Trask's 2007 work, Black Hawk: The Battle for the Heart of America, points to the writings of Wakefield as evidence that delusional beliefs about doing brave deeds and magnifying manliness spurred the U.S. forces to revel in and pursue massacring and exterminating the Sauk and Fox.
+Kerry A. Trask's 2007 work, Black Hawk: The Battle for the Heart of America, points to the writings of Wakefield as evidence that delusional beliefs about doing brave deeds and magnifying manliness spurred the U.S. forces to revel in and pursue massacring and exterminating the Sauk and Meskwaki.
 Trask concluded that Wakefield's statement "I must confess, that it filled my heart with gratitude and joy, to think that I had been instrumental, with many others, in delivering my country of those merciless savages, and restoring those people again to their peaceful homes and firesides," was a viewpoint held by nearly all militia members.